STOmics/Stereopy/docs/source/content/05_Contributing.rst

 3. A variable should be used in a lenient snake case and should be as meaningful as possible, avoiding unintentional naming.

 4. Comments should be perfect.
-Each file, function and class should write its comments.
-We recommend using ReStructured Text as the docstring format for commenting on information.
+Each file, function and class should be given comments.
+We recommend using ReStructured Text as the docstring format for marking information.

 .. code:: python